KazaiMazai/Puredux/README.md

 ### How to change  presentation queue that is used to prepare props?

-- PureduxUIKit allows to use main queue user-provided queue.
-The only requirement for the queue is to be **serial** one.
+- PureduxUIKit allows to use main queue or user-provided custom queue.
+The only requirement for the custom queue is to be **serial** one.

 ```swift
 viewController.with(store: fancyFeatureStore,